XingxinHE/Hex/pages/Glossary.md

 - *TS*: [Technical Specification](https://www.iso.org/deliverables-all.html?type=ts), A Technical Specification addresses work still under technical development, or where it is believed that there will be a future, but not immediate, possibility of agreement on an International Standard.
 A Technical Specification is published for immediate use, but it also provides a means to obtain feedback.
 The aim is that it will eventually be transformed and republished as an International Standard.

 - *template*: a class or a function parameterized by one or more types or (compile-time) values; the basic C++ language construct supporting generic programming.

-- *trade-off*: the result of balancing several design and implementation criteria.

 - *truncation*: loss of information in a conversion from a type into another that cannot exactly represent the value to be converted.